mohitpai/journey-optimizer.en/help/using/offers/data-collection/create-dataset.md

 >[!NOTE]
 >
->This dataset can now be selected to collect event data when [creating a ranking strategy](#create-ranking-strategy).
+>This dataset can now be selected to collect event data when [creating an AI model](../ranking/create-ranking-strategies.md).